Cambridge line: 1965–1996: Revitalisation and electrification

 British Rail had originally subdivided its services by region, including the Eastern region, which the Cambridge line had been part of.
 However, in 1982 sectorisation split operations by traffic type, and the line fell under the Great Northern subdivision of London & South East, which was rebranded as Network SouthEast in 1986.
 It was expected that Network SouthEast would cover its costs from revenue in contrast to rural services, which were heavily subsidised.

-On the 4 March 1987, approval was given by Network SouthEast for the extension of electrification as far as Cambridge; electric operation commenced on 16 May 1988.
-This was combined with track improvements to increase speed on the line.
+In 1987, the regions—which still existed for administrative purposes—saw boundary changes in which Meldreth was the new boundary between the Eastern and Anglia regions.
+On 4 March 1987, approval was given by Network SouthEast for the extension of electrification as far as Cambridge; electric operation commenced on 16 May 1988.